 Universal Credit can help with your rent, but not your mortgage.

-If you need help with your mortgage, may be entitled to a loan to help with your mortgage interest.
+If you need help with your mortgage, you may be entitled to a loan to help with your mortgage interest.
 This help is called Support for Mortgage Interest (SMI).

 See the gov.uk website for more information – click here.